 IR scores have caused much confusion since the GMAC introduced this Integrated Reasoning section in the GMAT in June 2012.
 Do these matter when it comes to admissions?
 If so, how much?
 Who cares?
 And why?
 The questions raised were many, and these have been debated endlessly since then.

-There is a lot we could tell you about the IR score.
+There is a lot we could tell you about the GMAT Integrated Reasoning score.
 But here is all you need to know: your IR score does matter.
 It matters more for certain kinds of profiles and a little less for certain others.
-Read on to get the complete lowdown.
+Read on to get the complete low-down.

 When the GMAC announced the GMAT IR section in 2012, a significant number of test takers rushed in and took their test early, so as to avoid having to tackle this unknown devil.
 Since GMAT scores are valid for five years, B-schools got two kinds of applicants: those who took the GMAT after June 2012 and thus, reported this score, and others who took the GMAT until June 2012 and had no IR score to report.
 The schools didn’t know how to handle this; so they said nothing.

-However, the GMAC has always maintained that IR scores are important in measuring a test taker’s ability to evaluate information presented in different formats and from various sources.
-According to Ashok Sarathy, vice president for the GMAT program at GMAC, “The GMAT has always been about building an exam that provides the highest value to students by preparing them for the demands of the classroom and the highest value to schools through the exam’s validity.
+However, the GMAC has always maintained that Integrated Reasoning (IR) scores are important in measuring a test taker’s ability to evaluate information presented in different formats and from various sources.
+According to Ashok Sarathy, Vice President for the GMAT program at GMAC, “The GMAT has always been about building an exam that provides the highest value to students by preparing them for the demands of the classroom and the highest value to schools through the exam’s validity.
 The IR score is designed to be an additional data point to help schools differentiate among the most competitive applicants.”